AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 ### Change log {#tve-db-changelog-sec}

-This section displays a list of all the modifications pushed through the TVE Dashboard to the Adobe Primetime Authentication environment and configuration.
+This section displays a list of all the modifications pushed through the TVE Dashboard to the Adobe Pass Authentication environment and configuration.

 There are columns which indicate the push date, the user who operated the modification and the status of the push.